gramps-project/gramps-web-docs/docs/index.md

 - Display all places on an interactive map
 - Blog section with blog articles stored in Gramps
 - Switch the language of the interface between any of 40 languages
-- Multi-user system with different levels of permission
+- Multi-user system with different levels of permissions
-- Edit all objects collaboratively
+- Edit all objects collaboratively and add new objects
+- Fully responsive & mobile friendly
 - Snychronize with your local Gramps database and use Gramps desktop in parallel

 ## Planned features